Paper Towns (film): Release

 The film was originally supposed to be released on July 31, 2015.
 The release date was later changed to June 19 and then to June 5, the day before the first anniversary of The Fault in Our Stars' film release.
 In March 2015, 20th Century Fox moved the release date to July 24, 2015, which was assigned to the release of Poltergeist.
 It was released on May 22 instead.
 To tie in with the release of the film, an extra 1.5 million paperback copies of the book were printed.

 Music

-The soundtrack consists of new and previously released material from Twin Shadow, Santigold, Grouplove, Haim, Vampire Weekend, The Mountain Goats, The War on Drugs, Galantis as well as Nat Wolff and his brother Alex.
+The soundtrack for Paper Towns consists of new and previously released material from Twin Shadow, Santigold, Grouplove, Haim, Vampire Weekend, The Mountain Goats, The War on Drugs, Galantis as well as Nat Wolff and his brother Alex.
 Atlantic Records' President of Film and TV, and soundtrack producer, Kevin Weaver, and music supervisor Season Kent, (both of whom worked on the soundtrack for The Fault in Our Stars in 2014) served as the soundtrack's producers.